Lumatozer/Vitality/Readme.md

 ```python
 var a = ltz;
 ```
-But this cannot be done is the string contains any white spaces.
+But this cannot be done is the string contains any white spaces ro if you want to compile the code and upload it as a smart contract.

 There are two methods to create a list/array
 ```python